Christmas greetings from Florida! What is Christmas in Florida like? I spent many Christmas in Orlando and for years I have heard what a great

 Preheat oven to 350F degrees.

-Score fat on pork roast at 1 inch intervals; place fat side up on rack in roaster pan.
+Score fat on pork roast at one inch intervals; place fat side up on rack in roaster pan.

 Insert meat thermometer through fat into center of roast; allow about 30 minutes per pound.